 PRESENCE FREQ - This multiplier alters the center frequency of the amp's PRESENCE control (which is naturally determined based on the current selection for amp TYPE.)

-DEPTH FREQ - Alters the center frequency of the amp's DEPTH control.
+DEPTH FREQ - Alters the center frequency of the amp's DEPTH and DYN DEPTH controls.
 This parameter defaults to an appropriate value whenever you change the amp TYPE, but can then be changed as desired.